-If you’ve ever been to Canada, it probably didn’t take long before you heard someone apologise.
+If you’ve ever been to Canada, it probably didn’t take long before you heard someone apologize.
 It’s pretty similar to the UK, where everyone seems to be saying sorry.
 This can be for countless reasons—even ones that don’t make much sense.
-If you accidentally bump into someone walking down the street, they might apologise to you!
+If you accidentally bump into someone walking down the street, they might apologize to you!
 In a restaurant, you’re likely to hear a customer apologetically asking a server for a condiment: “Sorry, can I have some ketchup?”

 This has been such an issue that some provinces have had to create special laws, such as Ontario’s Apology Act.
 Canadians use the word “sorry” so much that lawyers were taking these apologies as proof of guilt in legal cases.
-If someone apologises, they must have done the crime, right?
-Laws like the Apology Act state that, even if someone apologises in a situation like a traffic accident, for example, it doesn’t mean they’re guilty—it’s just the Canadian way!
+If someone apologizes, they must have done the crime, right?
+Laws like the Apology Act state that, even if someone apologizes in a situation like a traffic accident, for example, it doesn’t mean they’re guilty—it’s just the Canadian way!

 Andrea is a Canadian freelance writer and editor specializing in English, e-learning, EdTech, and SaaS.
 She has a background as an ESL teacher in beautiful Vancouver, British Columbia.
 In her free time, Andrea loves hanging out with her husband and son, creating recipes in the kitchen, and reading fiction.
 She also loves camping and jumping into lakes whenever possible.
 Learn more about Andrea on LinkedIn or check out her website.